NHSDigital/nhs-credential-manager-prescription-signing/README.md

 This repo is scanned for secrets once a day on github.

-* Exclusions are contained in the file .gitallowed and includes false positives and well know details like public DNS servers
+* Exclusions are contained in the file .gitallowed and includes false positives and well known details like public DNS servers
 * To run your own secret scan before you commit simply run ```docker build -f ./git-secrets/Dockerfile .``` in the root of this repo